Optimism and Pessimism in Strategic Interactions under Ignorance: Capturing Optimism Pessimism

 is the set of actions of player $i$ that survive the Point Rationalizability procedure, with $\PR^{\infty} := \prod_{j \in I} \PR^{\infty}_{j}$ denoting the \emph{set of point rationalizable action profiles}. \end{definition}

-Before seeing Point Rationalizability at work, it is important to recall that its nonemptiness has been established in \citet[Proposition 3.1]{Bernheim_1984}.
-Thus, we now go back to our leading example to see what are the behavioral predictions we obtain there via Point Rationalizability.
+Before seeing Point Rationalizability at work, it is important to recall that its nonemptiness has been established in \citet[Proposition 3.1]{Bernheim_1984}.\footnote{We provide this reference with the understanding that in our setting of finite games proving nonemptiness is actually trivial, whereas \citet{Bernheim_1984} considers the more general class of compact-continuous games and establishes the corresponding (non-trivial) result.} Thus, we now go back to our leading example to see what are the behavioral predictions we obtain there via Point Rationalizability.

 \begin{example}[continues=ex:leading_example_static, name=Leading Example] To see \Mref{def:point_r} at work, we consider the game in \Sref{fig:leading_example_static}.
-There we have that $\PR^{1}_{a} = \{ T, M \}$ and $\PR^{1}_{b} = \{ L, C \}$ and then $\PR^{2}_{a} = \PR^{1}_{a}$ and $\PR^{2}_{b} = \{L\}$.
+There we have that $\PR^{1}_{a} = \{ U, M \}$ and $\PR^{1}_{b} = \{ L, C \}$ and then $\PR^{2}_{a} = \PR^{1}_{a}$ and $\PR^{2}_{b} = \{L\}$.
 As a result, $\PR^{3}_{a} = \{M \} = \PR^{\infty}_{a}$ and $\PR^{2}_{b} = \{L\} = \PR^{\infty}_{b}$. \end{example}

 We can now tackle the problem of the algorithmic characterization of the behavioral implications of Optimism and Common Belief in Optimism.
 As a matter of fact, the result that we state next settles the issue.